Conflict of laws in the United States: Governmental interests

 The greatest flaw with Currie's analysis—and the reason it has been subject to harsh criticism for many years—is that in the real world, false conflicts and apparent conflicts are both relatively rare.
 Therefore, "almost all roads lead to the lex fori".
-Currie aggressively defended this outcome, but as one of his critics observed, widespread adoption of his style of analysis at the international and interstate levels would result in "a legal order characterized by chaos and retaliation".
+Currie aggressively defended this outcome, but as Arthur Taylor von Mehren observed, widespread adoption of his style of analysis at the international and interstate levels would result in "a legal order characterized by chaos and retaliation".

 Some courts have sought to distinguish different types of law, giving more weight to laws of foreign states that are intended to regulate conduct (e.g. prohibitions on disfavored activities), and less weight to laws of foreign states that are intended to allocate losses (e.g. tort immunity for charitable organizations; joint and several liability).

-Comparative impairment test
+Comparative impairment

 The comparative impairment test asks which state's policies would suffer more if their law was not applied.
-This is similar to interest analysis, in that the interests of the state are taken into account - however, this test does not look to see which state benefits more from the application of its laws, but rather for situations in which the other state's interests will actually be harmed by the application of the laws of the forum state.
+It is a refinement of interest analysis developed by William F. Baxter.
+It is similar to interest analysis, in that the interests of the state are taken into account—however, this test does not look to see which state benefits more from the application of its laws, but rather for situations in which the other state's interests will actually be harmed by the application of the laws of the forum state.

-The "better rule" test
+Better law

+Currie and most of his American contemporaries remained loyal to the classical approach to the conflict of laws in one important aspect: they generally believed that the basic purpose of conflicts law was to achieve "the spatially best solution" (that is, "conflicts justice"), rather than "the materially best solution" (that is, "material justice").
+In contrast, law professor Robert A. Leflar was one of the first people to openly advocate the latter concept of material justice as the objective of conflicts law.
+Towards that end, in 1966 he proposed a list of five considerations to guide courts in resolving conflicts problems, of which the last one was application of "the better rule of law".
+The critical flaw with his argument was that "nothing prevents the better-law criterion from becoming decisive" in the numerous cases where the first four considerations were not dispositive.

-Use of the "better rule" test, like renvoi, is frowned upon because it appears to be little more than a gimmick to allow a court to apply the law of its own state.
+Use of the so-called "better law" test, like renvoi, is frowned upon because it appears to be little more than a gimmick to allow a court to apply the law of its own state.
 The test itself presupposes that, between the laws presented by the two or more states in which the action arose, there is one set of laws which is empirically better.
-Because courts will almost always presume that their own state has better laws, this is effectively a device to avoid applying choice of law principles altogether.
+Because courts will almost always presume that their own state has better laws, this is effectively a device to avoid applying choice-of-law principles altogether.